mil-tokyo/soba/README.md

 ## Include files in your HTML
 Soba works with HTML in web browsers and depends on d3.js (http://d3js.org/).
-Please include d3.js and Soba codes in your HTML file like:
+Please include d3.js and Soba codes in your HTML file as following:

 ```HTML
 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>